Connect to data sources in the data load editor

-Data connections in the data load editor let you save shortcuts to the data sources you commonly use: databases, local files, or remote files.
+Data connections in Data load editor and Script editor let you save shortcuts to the data sources you commonly use: databases, local files, or remote files.

 Data connections lists the connections you have saved in alphabetical order grouped by the spaces to which they belong.
 You can use the search box to narrow the list down to connections with a certain name or type.
 You can access Data connections by clicking Data sources.